Return to Philosophy Web Homepage philosophy.lander.edu

 7. Friday is a great day!

-9. The parking problem at Lander University is really terrible.
+9. The parking problem downtown really terrible.

 Return to Logic Homepage